GregoireCoppens/LiteratureScreeningTool/README.md

 To retrieve the articles, you'll need specific API codes.
 These are not provided and can be required by contacting the corresponding customer services.

 An empty settings file will be provided where "###" needs to substituted with the corresponding values.

+## Python Libraries
+Python libraries that need to be installed are:
+- flask
+- pandas
+- numpy
+- Bio

+- requests
+- re
+- itertools
+- xml

+- time
+- os